 One of the most famous wilderness trek of Nepal.
-Rich of nature on around 3rd worlds highest peak(8,586m).Heavy colorful forest with verity of flora & fauna.
-Charming mingle society of people with them unique culture, religion and seasonal harvesting.
+Rich in nature on around 3rd worlds highest peak(8,586m).Heavy colorful forest with the verity of flora & fauna.
+Charming mingle society of people with the unique culture, religion and seasonal harvesting.
 Clean running humming waterfalls and streams.

 Safety – Health- facility:

 Our first goal is “first safety” for all of our clients and staff.
-We have smartly experienced friendly and knowledge able workers team.
+We have smartly experienced friendly and knowledgeable workers team.
 All they are well trained and must of they are license holder Guides.
 We arrange first aid.
-Also the area has heath post on every 2 days, and main hospital is not farther than maximum 5 hrs, from any part.
-We can use a quick drive on ruff road, carry by the people, take a horse ride, and arrange the Helicopter at our needed as per the emergency encase.
-The physical walk is 6 hours average per day with mini bag with your valued things average 2-5 kg. but 2 days is shorter.
+Also, the area has the health post on every 2 days, and the main hospital is not farther than maximum 5 hrs, from any part.
+We can use a quick drive on the rough road, carried by the people, take a horse ride, and arrange the Helicopter at our needed as per the emergency encase.
+The physical walk is 6 hours average per day with a mini bag with your valued things average 2-5 kg. but 2 days is shorter.

 Your Personal Travel Insurance: